isomerpages/mlaw-corp/_covid19/14-B-FAQs-on-re-align-framework.md

      (c)	Adjustments may be made by the Assessor to achieve a fair and just outcome for all parties concerned.

-* The detailed consequences of terminating a contract may be found at Part 4 of the Second Schedule to the Act [here] (https://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"}.
+* The detailed consequences of terminating a contract may be found at Part 4 of the Second Schedule to the Act [here](https://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"}.

 <a name="q11">**11.
 I am an eligible business and I am a party to a contract eligible for renegotiation or termination.
 What if my contract has been terminated by the other party on or after 2 November 2020, and before I had the opportunity to apply for relief?
 Can I still apply for relief?** </a><a href="#a11" title="Return to top">↩</a>
 * Yes.
 If your contract was terminated by the other party on or after 2 November 2020, and before you had the opportunity to apply for relief, you will still be eligible to apply for your rights and obligations under the contract to be adjusted under the Re-Align Framework.